Gillinghammer/github2gantt/readme.md

 ### How to Use
 After you run the setup a config.json file will be created and saved in the project root.
-Run `npm start` and head over to localhost:3000.
+Run `npm start` and head over to localhost:3000/.

+`/milestones/data.json` stores all of your milestone data and tracks your timeline updates.
+`./config.json` contains your Github personal accesstoken.
+Make sure to add these files to your .gitignore file